welkinhealth/mac-dev-playbook/README.md

 # wiltzius custom
-- Must create ssh pub/priv key first
+- Must install ssh pub/priv key first, and ensure that ssh key is added to your github account
 - Then must ensure git works (can checkout) first too

 # Mac Development Ansible Playbook